Distributional Robustness Bounds Generalization Errors: Main Results

-Proposition \ref{prop:uniform-gen-bound} implies that the smaller the distributional uncertainty in $\Pb$ is, the smaller the generalization error is.
-In addition, the generalization error is also affected by the Lipschitz constant of the cost function, and therefore, a cost function that has a smaller Lipschitz constant is preferable; This explains why, for example, Huber's loss function is better than the square loss function because the former has a smaller Lipschitz constant.
-Note that the variable $L$ (i.e., robustness measure) in Definition \ref{def:dist-robust-opt} and Definition \ref{def:surrogate-dist-robust-opt} depends on $\bm x$ because they are simultaneously involved in a common optimization problem \eqref{eq:dist-robust-opt} and \eqref{eq:surrogate-dist-robust-opt}, respectively.
-However, the Lipschitz constant $L(\bm x)$ in Proposition \ref{prop:uniform-gen-bound} depends on $\bm x$ just due to the innate property of the cost function $h(\bm x, \rv \xi)$.
+\begin{remark} The smaller the distributional uncertainty in $\Pb$ is, the smaller the generalization error is.
+In addition, the generalization error is also affected by the Lipschitz constant of the cost function, and therefore, a cost function that has a smaller Lipschitz constant is preferable; this explains why, for example, Huber's loss function is better than the square loss function because the former has a smaller Lipschitz constant. \stp \end{remark}